 - Applicant must have at least one paid staff person.

 The projects must be an expansion of services to children not currently served by the program.
 Projects need to have a direct impact on children.
 For example, educating the community is not enough unless it ties directly into serving children.
 It is important to make sure that wording is clear in your application.
 Collaborations are strongly encouraged.

 50% of the children served must be from low-income families, OR 50% of the children must be from minority communities.
 The following information should be provided about the population to be served with Grief Reach funding:

 - Economically Disadvantaged Children and Teens (18 years and younger) - Annual family income below 200 percent of the official poverty line; or eligibility for free or reduced-price school lunch or food stamps; or eligibility for other public assistance.

 - Underserved Racial and Ethnic Communities - For the purposes of this grant process, Children and teens are considered from underrepresented populations if they fall into one or more of the following categories as described by the US Census Bureau: American Indian or Alaskan Native, Black or African American, Hispanic/Latino, Asian, Native Hawaiian or Pacific Islanders, Biracial or Multiracial.

-We will hold an application overview webinar regarding the 2015 Grief Reach Request for Proposals on May 29th at 2:00 p.m.
-EST/ 11:00 a.m.
-PST.
-To register for the webinar, click HERE.
-An infomational Community Expansion webinar will be posted upon completion of the general informational webinar.
+We held an application overview webinar regarding the 2015 Grief Reach Request for Proposals on May 29th.
+To listen to the okayback, click HERE.
 On June 10th and June 30th at 2:00 p.m.
 Eastern / 11:00 a.m.
 Pacific we will be hosting a Q&A session for anyone who has specific application questions.